You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

 Canteen registration | ![]() |

-The “non-prosecution” certificate is a document provided by the cantonal prosecution office certifying that the resident in Switzerland has no unpaid debt.
-It can be requested by a creditor at the start of a service.
-Employers request it as part of the periodic audit of their employees. ficate is produced by the cantonal prosecution office.
-It can be requested by the internet or by going to the Office and usually takes around 5 working days.
+The certificate of ‘non prosecution’ is a document that is proof that the resident in Switzerland does not have any unpaid debts.
+A creditor at the start of a transaction can request it.
+Employers ask for it as part of the periodic screening of their employees.
+The cantonal debt enforcement office issues the certificate of ‘non prosecution’.
+It can be obtained online or by going to the Office and usually takes around 5 working days.

 Each Swiss canton offers an internet follow-up service for administrative procedures.